Release readiness is the answer to a deceptively simple question: is this release ready for customers?

 No single signal is enough.
 A small change to a critical flow can be riskier than a large internal refactor.
 High total coverage can hide poor coverage around the code that changed.
 Passing tests can hide a missing rollback plan.

-The verdict matters
+The call matters

 Readiness work becomes useful when it ends in a decision.
 A dashboard full of signals still leaves teams asking what to do next.